felipebita/ml_fraud_detection/docs/testing.md

 *   **Key Information**:
     *   It uses `pytest` fixtures to create mock configurations and sample data.
     *   It heavily uses `patch` from `unittest.mock` to mock MLflow, model classes, and other dependencies.
-    *   **`TestBaseExperiment`**: Tests the core logic of the base class, including model pipeline creation and metric calculation.
-It uses a concrete subclass for instantiation to avoid `TypeError` with the abstract class.
+    *   **`BaseExperiment` Tests**:
+        *   Tests the initialization logic for different MLflow experiment states (new, active, deleted).
+        *   Verifies that the correct model pipeline is created based on the configuration.
+        *   Ensures that an error is raised for unsupported model types.
+        *   Checks that performance metrics are calculated correctly.
+        *   Tests the main cross-validation execution loop (`_execute_cv`), including metric and artifact logging.
+    *   **`QuickExperiment` Tests**:
-    *   **`TestQuickExperiment`**: Tests that the quick experiment runner correctly iterates through models and calls the cross-validation logic with the expected arguments.
+        *   Tests that the quick experiment runner correctly iterates through the specified models.
+        *   Verifies that the cross-validation logic is called with the expected arguments for each model.
+        *   Ensures that a warning is logged if all cross-validation folds are configured to be skipped.
+    *   **`GridSearchExperiment` Tests**:
-    *   **`TestGridSearchExperiment`**: Tests that the grid search runner correctly iterates through the hyperparameter grid and calls the cross-validation logic accordingly.
+        *   Tests that the grid search runner correctly iterates through all hyperparameter combinations.
+        *   Verifies that the cross-validation logic is called for each parameter set.
-    *   It verifies that warnings are correctly logged when all cross-validation folds are skipped.
+        *   Ensures that a warning is logged if all cross-validation folds are skipped.